 Fennel Tea

-Fennel tea and fennel in the table
+fennel tea and fennel in the table

 Did you know that a chemical in fennel seeds called “anethole” is responsible for the sweet taste of fennel tea?
 This tea with no caffeine is loved by many due to its sweet and mild plant taste, perfect for anyone’s palate.